The first in-build Amels 60 superyacht has arrived at Damen Yachting’s Netherlands-based yard to begin outfitting.

 The design team has taken inspiration from the geometric exterior design, resulting in an interior that "feels beachy and relaxed with a subtle masculine edge”.

 Key materials will include Jerusalem limestone, light bleached matte oak, light-tone walnut and bronze with a “warm, organic colour palette”.

-It comes after Amels announced it had sold the first hybrid Amels 60 model in November 2019, just two months after launching the new Limited Editions design.
-The yacht is now moving to the outfitting tender process.
+Amels first announced it had sold the first hybrid Amels 60 model in November 2019, just two months after launching the new Limited Editions design.

 Plenty of other elements were sense-checked or improved.
 “We used to have five and a half cabins, we now have five guest cabins of the same size and a full beam owners cabin,” said Damen.
 “We have also created more of a beach club where we can have an air-conditioned gym and we have a huge swim platform to be close to the sea.”